wyattbarger/shiny-spider/README.md

 <hr style="border:0; border-top:1px dotted #dfe2e5">

-<small>_Note: You will need to run npm init within your project's driectory before installing this package, so that there is a package.json to install shiny-spider to as a dependency.
+<small>_Note: [📄🔗 You will need to run npm init within your project's driectory before installing this package](https://docs.npmjs.com/cli/v6/commands/npm-init?v=true), so that there is a package.json to install shiny-spider to as a dependency.
 The line of code below can be used if you have not yet done this._</small>

 <small>`npm init -y`</small>